vkuznet/mini-kaggle/README.md

 `styles`, `images` define location of appropriate areas for web server.
 The `ScoreFile` points to location of score file, while `ScoreSplit` defines a split to divide scores into public and private sets, in this example we use 70% (0.7) for public scores and 30% for private ones.
+The `privateKey` string defines access key to private dashboard.
 Finally, you should specify one of the supported metrics, see [metrics.go](metrics.go) file.